The Batman vs. Dracula: Reception

-Critical reaction to The Batman vs. Dracula has been mixed.
-Maurice Cobbs of DVD Verdict said, "The Batman vs. Dracula was good enough that I wish it had been better, but in the final analysis, the product is exceptionally average.
-While there are good points to this production, they just aren't plentiful enough to overcome the flaws, and while this may be a spooky and entertaining diversion for the younger set, more mature viewers may be left wanting."
-Batman-on-Film wrote, "Overall, I enjoyed The Batman vs. Dracula.
+Critical reaction to The Batman vs. Dracula was mixed.

+Maurice Cobbs of DVD Verdict said: "The Batman vs. Dracula was good enough that I wish it had been better, but in the final analysis, the product is exceptionally average.
+While there are good points to this production, they just aren't plentiful enough to overcome the flaws, and while this may be a spooky and entertaining diversion for the younger set, more mature viewers may be left wanting".

+Batman-on-Film wrote: "Overall, I enjoyed The Batman vs. Dracula.
 If you group all the animated Batman movies together, this is one of the better ones.
-I give it a grade of B- and would tell any Bat-fan to add it to their Bat-DVD collection."
-The World's Finest Online said, "In the end, the negatives barely register in the grand scale of things.
+I give it a grade of B− and would tell any Bat-fan to add it to their Bat-DVD collection".

+The World's Finest Online said: "In the end, the negatives barely register in the grand scale of things.
 The movie has an excellent story, great dialogue (sans puns), amazing animation, perfect voice actors and a score that keeps up and enhances them all.
-There’s very little not to like about this film."
+There's very little not to like about this film".

-Kevin L. Carvell of Cinema Crazed said, "Though incredibly predictable and by the numbers, this is a really good and fun animated action horror combination that picks up the slack with Batman as he's supposed to be while fighting Dracula as he's supposed to be.
-Stormare approaches the role with enthusiasm making this all the more watchable."
-The SF, Horror, and Fantasy Film Review wrote, "It feels more like a case of the comic-book canon having been twisted out of shape in order to make it work as a vampire story.
-The title team-up intrigues one, but you can’t help but think how much more depth and character could have been invested into the effort if The Batman vs. Dracula had been made as part of the Bruce Timm universe."
+Kevin L. Carvell of Cinema Crazed wrote: "Though incredibly predictable and by the numbers, this is a really good and fun animated action horror combination that picks up the slack with Batman as he's supposed to be while fighting Dracula as he's supposed to be.
+Stormare approaches the role with enthusiasm making this all the more watchable".

+The SF, Horror, and Fantasy Film Review wrote: "It feels more like a case of the comic-book canon having been twisted out of shape in order to make it work as a vampire story.
+The title team-up intrigues one, but you can't help but think how much more depth and character could have been invested into the effort if The Batman vs. Dracula had been made as part of the Bruce Timm universe".

 Cancelled sequel

-A sequel titled The Batman vs. Hush that featured Hush as the main villain along with the Joker, the Penguin, the Riddler, Catwoman, and Clayface was planned for a long time.
-However, the film ended up being scrapped.
+A sequel titled The Batman vs. Hush that featured Hush as the main villain along with the Joker, the Penguin, the Riddler, Catwoman, and Clayface was planned for a long time, but the film ended up being scrapped.
 Before its cancellation, producer Alan Burnett had hopes of making one or two more DTV movies based on The Batman.